alexwlchan/alexwlchan.net/src/index.md

 *   My [Twitter feed](https://twitter.com/alexwlchan), where I share work-in-progress and think out loud about new ideas.

-This site is a one-stop shop for everything I've made on the web -- everything I've done is either here, or linked to from here.
+This site is a one-stop shop for everything I've made -- it's either here, or linked to from here.

 If you're new, you might want to start with [my blog](/all-posts/) or [my list of projects](/projects/).